syncfusion-content/fileformat-docs/File-Formats/XlsIO/ASP-NET-Core.md

 ![Add XlsIO reference to the project](ASP-NET-Core_images/ASP-NET-Core_images_img3.png)

-#### 4. A default controller with named HomeController.cs gets added on creation of ASP.NET MVC project.
+#### 4. A default controller with named HomeController.cs gets added on creation of ASP.NET Core project.
 Include the following namespaces in the HomeController.cs file.

 {% tabs %}
 {% highlight c# %}